Changissnz/selfinterest/README.md

 recognized as representatives of "practice" and "ideal" alike, these two embodied by the host of self-interest.
 The media has conservative qualities associated with it, despite the political leanings in the context of socio-political media.
-There are the ends that need to be preserved in most cases, except for in ones such as those involving projectiles.
+There are the ends that need to be preserved in most cases, except for ones such as those involving projectiles.
 Currency is an example of the efficiency that human beings have aimed for in their interactions of material and socio-political gains or losses.
 Currency typically weighs less than the material exchanged for it, and cannot be qualitatively compared with services that are compensated with currency.
 Yet, in ordered societies,